-Most of South Africa's poultry products are produced by large commercial players who are generally vertically integrated from the animal feed level, all the way to slaughtering operations
+Most of South Africa's poultry products are produced by large commercial players who are generally vertically integrated from the animal feed level, all the way to slaughtering operations (DAFF, 2014).

-(DAFF, 2014).
 The poultry is packaged and sold in fresh or frozen form, in pieces or whole, through retailers and restaurants.
 Large vertically integrated firms sell approximately 50% of their produce through formal retailers.
+A large proportion of chicken is also sold through wholesalers and quick-service restaurants (QSRs), with sales through informal retail making up a small proportion of total sales.

-The most important consumption category is packs of individually quick frozen (or IQF) chicken pieces which account for 90% of the chicken meat produced in South Africa.
+The most important consumption category is packs of individually quick frozen (or IQF) mixed portion bags, which account for between 50 - 60% of total sales.
+Frozen meat sales as a whole account for approximately 90% of the chicken meat sold in South Africa.
+In the past 10 years, fresh sales have accounted for 18% of total poultry sales at a maximum.
 Fast food restaurants are also becoming more important as an outlet for poultry meat products such as chicken nuggets and fried chicken pieces (Fessehaie, Das Nair, Ncube & Roberts, 2015).

 Feed and chicken breeding stock are the two key inputs into broiler production.
-Animal feed accounts for between 50% and 70% of the total input costs (Bagopi et al., 2014).
+Animal feed accounts for between 50% and 70% of the total input costs to produce a live bird (Bagopi et al., 2014).
 Poultry feed is generally made from milled maize (as a source of energy) and soybean or sunflower (as a source of protein).
 Maize accounts for the largest share of inputs into feed production by volume and value and accounts for approximately 60% of production costs.
 Soybean products account for 25 to 30% of animal feed production cost.
 The rest is made up of additives.

-There are two main breeds of chickens that are used worldwide in the broiler production industry, the Ross Breed supplied by Aviagen (privately owned by German-based EW Group), and the Cobb Breed supplied by the USA multinational of the same name.
-Typically the holder of the intellectual property such as Aviagen and the Cobb Breeding Company would sell great-grandparents to a distributor (usually through a franchise arrangement) who will then breed grandparents to supply day-old parent stock.
+There are two main firms providing poultry breeding stock in the world, Aviagen which is privately owned by German-based EW Group, and Cobb-Vantress Inc, a USA-based multinational.
+Typically the holder of the intellectual property such as Aviagen and Cobb-Vantress would sell grandparent stock to a distributor (usually through a franchise arrangement) who will then breed parents to supply day-old parent stock.
 The customers of this parent stock are either fully integrated broiler producers who sell their product to the retail market or they are day-old broiler chick producers who in turn supply independent broiler producers.

-&lt;sup>11 Interview with poultry producer, July 2015; Interview with poultry producer, June 2015
+&lt;sup>12 Interview with poultry producer, July 2015; Interview with poultry producer, June 2015